-Sleep tracking compared: Huawei Watch GT3 Pro (left) and Oura Ring 3 (centre and right)
+Sleep tracking compared: Huawei Watch GT3 Pro (left) and Oura Ring 3 (center and right)

-We've been taking it to bed with the reliable sleep tracking Oura Ring 3 and have found that sleep data in general has been pretty similar, particularly duration, sleep scores and the breakdown of sleep stages.
-It definitely felt a bit more reliable and consistent compared to our sleep tracking time with the GT3.
+We've been taking it to bed with the reliable sleep tracking Oura Ring 3 and have found that sleep data in general has been pretty similar, particularly duration, sleep scores, and the breakdown of sleep stages.
+It felt a bit more reliable and consistent compared to our sleep-tracking time with the GT3.

 Huawei does also include its Healthy Living clover, which is less about automatically tracking activity and more about nudging you with reminders to do different things in your day.